Overview

 - Multi-agent systems can publish their capabilities by encoding them as skill taxonomies.

-- Each record contains metadata describing the agent's functional abilities.
+- Each record contains metadata describing the agent's functional capabilities.

 - Skills are structured in a hierarchical format for efficient matching.